 Grk grapes grow in the Lumbarda region

-Today, you'll take a cycling tour (private or with a group) across the island from Korčula Town to Lumbarda with stops along the way to visit beaches and local wineries.
-The tour typically takes 3-5 hours.
-Pick up your bike and meet your guide in Korčula and ride out of the town south toward Lumbarda.
-You will cycle through fields, villages, and wineries, covering asphalt, gravel, and dirt roads with vistas opening up to the Adriatic Sea as well as to the impressive Mt.
-Ilija on the nearby Pelješac peninsula.
+Olive groves and vineyards dot the landscape of Korčula, contributing to the island's agricultural richness.
+Today, you'll jump in the saddle of a bike for a two-wheel wine-tasting adventure across the island.
+Meet your guide in Korčula Town and ride out of the town south toward Lumbarda.
+You'll cycle through fields, villages, and wineries, covering asphalt, gravel, and dirt roads with vistas opening up to the Adriatic Sea as well as to the impressive Mount Ilija on the nearby Pelješac peninsula.

-Day 7: Ferry from Korčula to Hvar, Sea Kayaking around Pakleni Islands
+Day 7: Ferry to Hvar, Sea Kayaking Adventure in the Pakleni Islands

 Hvar and the Pakleni Islands in the distance

-Catch a morning ferry from Korčula to Hvar (1.5 hours) and get settled into your hotel.
-The most popular island in Dalmatia, Hvar draws visitors for its natural setting, mild climate, and its historic town of the same name.
+Catch a 90-minute morning ferry to Hvar, the most popular island in Dalmatia.
+Hvar draws visitors for its natural setting, mild climate, and its historic town of the same name.
 You'll have the rest of the morning to explore Hvar Town, where you can visit St. Stephen's Cathedral or climb the steps to the terrace outside of the historic Arsenal to enjoy views over the harbor and the surrounding area.

 In the afternoon, pack your swimwear and towel and head to the beachfront for your guided kayak and snorkel trip to the Pakleni Islands.
 The islands are the most beautiful part of the Hvar Riviera and are a favorite retreat for locals seeking to escape the summer heat.
-Altogether, there are 14 wooded and rocky islets, which you will get a chance to explore by kayak.
+Altogether, there are 14 wooded and rocky islets, which you can explore by kayak.

 Sail to the island of Vis

-Take the day to enjoy the sun and sea from the vantage of a private sailboat (with skipper) as you make your way to the small, nearby island of Vis.
+Today, you'll enjoy the sun and sea with the help of a private sailboat (and skipper).
+Climb aboard and begin the journey to the small, nearby island of Vis.
 You'll depart from Hvar Port on the western coast of the island for a leisurely full day of sailing.
-Lunch is arranged on the boat where there will be time to drop anchor for swimming and snorkeling before docking to explore some of the island's beaches and quaint towns, like Komiža.
-Here are a few of the stops you can make, depending on what catches your interest:
+Lunch is arranged on the boat, and there will be time to drop anchor for swimming and snorkeling before docking to explore some of the island's beaches and quaint towns, like Komiža.

-Day 9: Ferry from Hvar to Split, Walking Tour of Split
+Day 9: Ferry to Split, Walking Tour of Split

 Split